Experts in conversation with parents and educators

 We’d like to institutionalize EmbraceRace live community forums like this one on issues related to race and raising kids.
 So please send us your suggestions for forum topics and for people or expertise you’d like to hear from.
 Email us at firstname.lastname@example.org.
 Good night!

-EmbraceRace is a multiracial community of people supporting each other to help nurture kids who are thoughtful, informed, and brave about race.
-Live, online, free Community Conversations happen every 4th Tuesday of the month.
-Stay informed about upcoming conversations when you sign up for our monthly newsletter.
+EmbraceRace is a community of people of all colors supporting each other to help nurture kids who are thoughtful, informed, and brave about race.
+Talking Race & Kids online conversations happen every 4th Tuesday of the month.
+Stay informed about upcoming conversations and other EmbraceRace offerings by signing up.
 And don't forget to like us on Facebook!